ajeetrai7/jenkins_new/README.md

 # jenkins_new
-This repo is a of sample jenkinsfile
+This repo is sample of jenkinsfile